EverlyWell/ecs-deploy/README.md

                                             Max definitions causes all task revisions not matching criteria to be deregistered, even if they're created manually.
                                             Script will only perform deregistration if deployment succeeds.
-        --enable-rollback             Rollback task definition if new version is not running before TIMEOUT --use-latest-task-def         Will use the most recently created task definition as it's base, rather than the last used.
-        --force-new-deployment        Force a new deployment of the service.
+        --enable-rollback             Rollback task definition if new version is not running before TIMEOUT --force-new-deployment        Force a new deployment of the service.
 Default is false.
+        --use-latest-task-def         Will use the most recently created task definition as it's base, rather than the last used.
+        --deploy-latest-task-def      Will deploy the most recently created task definition and will not create a new task definition.
+(This option will ignore the -i|--image flag)
         --skip-deployments-check      Skip deployments check for services that take too long to drain old tasks --run-task                    Run created task now.
 If you set this, service-name are not needed.
         -v | --verbose                Verbose output